canonical/microcloud/doc/how-to/initialise.rst

           +----------+---------------------------+-----------+------+-------------------------------------------+

    Select which disks to wipe:
-   Space to select; Enter to confirm; Type to filter results.
+   Space to select; enter to confirm; type to filter results.
-   Up/Down to move; Right to select all; Left to select none.
+   Up/down to move; right to select all; left to select none.
           +----------+---------------------------+-----------+------+-------------------------------------------+
           | LOCATION |           MODEL           | CAPACITY  | TYPE |                   PATH                    |
           +----------+---------------------------+-----------+------+-------------------------------------------+